lscpu(1) — Linux manual page

 includes, for example, the number of CPUs, threads, cores,

-also information about the CPU caches and cache sharing, family,
+information about the CPU caches and cache sharing, family, model,

-The default output formatting on terminal is subject to change
+The default output formatting on a terminal is subject to change

 In virtualized environments, the CPU architecture information

-system which is typically different from the physical (host)
+which is typically different from the physical (host) system.
+On

-topology information, lscpu also displays the number of physical
+information, lscpu also displays the number of physical sockets,

-Options that result in an output table have a list argument.
-Use
+Options that produce an output table accept an optional list

-to only the specified columns, arranged in the specified order.
+to limit the table to only the specified columns, arranged in the

-See COLUMNS for a list of valid column labels.
-The column labels
+specified order.
+Use --help to see a list of valid column labels.

 The cache sizes are reported as summary from all CPUs.
 The

-was confusing due to complicated CPUs topology and the way how
+confusing due to complicated CPUs topology and the way how caches

 --cache.
 Since version v2.37 lscpu follows cache IDs as provided